wwwide/brief-form/README.md

 ## P.S

 Any suggestions are welcomed.
-Feel free contact me by email andrey.barkanov@gmail.com.
+Feel free to contact me by email andrey.barkanov@gmail.com.